-FoodMaking food go further Food is a popular way many of us socialise and we spend a good amount of time and money on it.
-Yet 15 million tonnes of food and drink is thrown away every year.
-That's the same weight as 2 million double decker buses.
-Half of this is from our homes alone, costing £470 per household per year.
-You can help stop edible food from ending up in the bin.
-Tuck into the feast of events, blogs and recipes here and see how easy it is to make the most of your food, and save some money.
-3 things you can do today Plan ahead.
-Take a moment to think about the week ahead - when will you be eating at home?
-Try and plan a couple of meals ahead, make a list of what you need to buy and only buy what you need.
-Freeze it.
-If you cook too much or forget to eat something near its use by date, chances are you can freeze it and eat it later.
-Eat your leftovers.
-If you cook too much or can't finish a meal, pack it for lunch.
-Even if you're eating out, ask for a doggy bag.
-Go a bit further - run your own campaign.
-Home Do something Top tips Recipes Blog Ideas bank Collaborate Food Steamed bread pudding This recipe comes from Andrea of The OXO Tower Restaurant, Bar and Brasserie.
-Who doesn’t have stale bread lying around at home from time to time?
+Steamed bread pudding By Andrea of the OXO Tower Restaurant Who doesn’t have stale bread lying around at home from time to time?
 This recipe is the perfect savoury alternative to its sweet and better-known counterpart.
 Use virtually any bread and add your favourite flavours as soon as you get the hang of the basic recipe below.
 We love serving it with a saucy dish, like a homemade ragout made from all the unused, sad-looking vegetables from the last corners of your fridge.
-Ingredients (serves 6-8) 1 loaf beetroot bread (roughly 800g) – Any stale bread can be substituted.
-This recipe is for a toast-style bread; if you wish to use a sourdough or more dense bread, you might need to soak the bread a little longer and cut the bread into 2 x 2cm pieces so it is easier to work in the ingredients later.
-2 shallots 200ml milk 100g butter 10 sage leaves 2 cloves garlic 1 apple 3 egg yolks 3 egg whites 2 tbsp horseradish 1 tbsp English mustard Method We recommend preparing the bread pudding a day before serving.
+Ingredients (serves 6-8) Roughly 800g of stale bread (about 1 loaf) 2 shallots 200ml milk 100g butter 3/4 teaspoon dried sage or 10 fresh sage leaves 2 cloves garlic 1 apple 3 eggs yolks 3 egg whites 2 tbsp horseradish 1 tbsp English mustard Method We recommend preparing the bread pudding a day before serving.
 Cut the crusts off the bread and soak in milk for a few minutes until the bread is soft but still has some texture.
-Separate eggs and whisk the egg whites with a pinch of salt to peak.
-Sweat the shallots, garlic, apple and sage in butter.
-Squeeze any excess milk from the bread, then add to the shallot mix and roughly mix.
-Beat in the egg yolk, horseradish and mustard and then fold in the egg whites.
-Pipe onto cling film (about 3 – 4cm diameter), roll mixture into the cling film and then into tin foil.
+(This recipe is for a toast-style bread; if you wish to use a sourdough or more dense bread, you might need to soak the bread a little longer and cut the bread into 2 x 2cm pieces so it is easier to work in the ingredients later.)
+Separate the eggs and whisk the whites with a pinch of salt until they form peaks.
+Cook the shallots, garlic, apple and sage in butter over a low heat until the shallots are translucent.
+Squeeze any excess milk from the bread, then add the bread to the pan and roughly mix.
+Beat and add the egg yolk, horseradish and mustard and then fold in the egg whites.
+Pipe the mixture onto cling film (about 3 – 4cm diameter), roll mixture into the cling film and then into tin foil.
 Steam rolls for 30 minutes, then chill.
 (Alternatively, you can fill a lined casserole dish/cake tin and cover with tin foil and then steam in the oven.)
-Cut into 2 – 3cm thick slices and pan fry until golden from top and bottom side.
-This is a perfect side dish to any form of ragout or stew.
-The recipe is part of the Taste Not Waste collection from Hubbub, Pop Brixton and Museum of London.
+Cut into 2 – 3cm thick slices, pan fry until golden and serve.